KD4Z/md380tools-vm/README.md

   Able to update firmware on MD-380 and MD-390 radios with GPS

   Multiple language support.
-Currently 3 alternate languages are supported.
+Currently 4 alternate languages are supported.

   Dutch			(enable with:  touch lang.nl )  Courtesy of PD0DIB

   Portuguese	(enable with:  touch lang.pt )  Courtesy of CS7AGH

   Italian		(enable with:  touch lang.it )  Courtesy of IW0QPP

+  Spanish       (enable with : touch lang.es )  Courtesy of EA8EE

   If you can help translate into other languages, create a branch, and modify the "strings" script (found here), and request a pull.
 Or send me the new language section in email.